sisoe24/Nuke-Tools-ST/README.md

 NukeToolsST will automatically connect to the `localhost` and will use the port configuration found inside _$HOME/.nuke/NukeServerSocket.ini_.
 The configuration value is updated automatically each time its changed inside the plugin.

-However if connection is between different computers, port and hostname must be changed manually.
+However if connection is between different computers, port and hostname must be changed manually via the [package settings](#package-settings).

 > Keep in mind that, once the addresses are specified manually, will always take over the defaults one.
-Its best to delete them if you want to just use it one the same computer.
+Its best to delete them if you only connect between the same computer.

 ### Note